Reason Riders Atheist Motorcycle Association® Bylaws

-ROAD CAPTAIN - Elections held on an as needed basis. * The Road Captain is a Special Safety Designee – He/She will refrain from Officer Only Votes, but must still be subject to election bylaws. * The Road Captain shall be responsible for the safety of the membership any time the Association rides as a group.
-He/She will review routes for safety concerns, and will assist other riders in practicing safe driving while traveling in formation.
-He/She will be responsible for scheduling departure times and locations for trips or rides, and will communicate this information to all the membership.
+ROAD CAPTAIN – The Road Captain is a Special Safety appointed by the chapter President.
+The Road Captain shall be responsible for the safety of the membership any time the Association rides as a group.
+He/She will review routes for safety concerns and will assist other riders in practicing safe driving while traveling in formation.
+He/She will be responsible for scheduling departure times and locations for trips or rides and will communicate this information to all the membership.
 In the event that the Road Captain is unable to take part in an Association run or trip, he/she will pick a Ride Leader and Sweep (chase rider) in his/her absence, and will help them in their preparation, if needed.

 a) Officer Votes include acceptance of New Member applications, Association Chapter expenditures, bylaw changes.
 Commencement of Patching ceremonies, Ride Routes and Destinations, Acceptance/Declination of meeting agendas and/or reports, and locations of general monthly meetings.

-a) General Meetings: General Meetings shall be conducted every month.
+a) General Meetings: General Meetings shall be conducted every month virtually or in person.
 These meetings should be formal in nature in a gathering place that is conducive to the clear and open communication of agenda items.
 These meeting shall be for the purpose of conducting general business decisions and announcements.
 They should emulate but not be limited to “Roberts Rule of Order.”
 All Meetings shall be brought to order and concluded in a formal manner and when at all possible in a way as such to pay homage to the atheist community.

 b) Special Meetings: Special Meetings are defined as interim meetings that occur in addition to the General meeting wherein a formal decision must be made due to time constraints or severity of an issue.
 A minimum of 3 Officers must be in attendance of any Special Meetings.
 Special meetings may be held electronically to facilitate attendance of key members.
 Whenever possible, a live video stream is preferable.